Frequently Asked Questions

 What is the financial commitment/housing situation for Greek organizations?

 Joining a Greek organization does entail a financial commitment, but it is important to realize this commitment is considerably less than the costs of housing, food, and entertainment for the average Cal student living in the residence halls.
-The average new member fee in 2014 was $1,653.00 per semester.
 It varies from chapter to chapter, as some will be higher than the listed numbers and some will be lower.
-For chapter-by-chapter specific financial information, please refer to the Fall 2017 Recruitment Handbook.
+For chapter-by-chapter specific financial information, please refer to the Financial Information tab on our website.
 Our housed sororities do not provide summer housing.
 Many of the fraternities, which can be found on CalGreeks.com, do offer housing.
 Since they are private residences, we ask that all inquires be made directly to the organization.
 We do not compile housing lists but each organization can tell you whether they have openings and what the process looks like.

 All the information is located on their websites.
 The university does not endorse one location over another, and each person interested should follow the same process as if they were looking for rooming in any other house.

 How should I prepare for Fall Primary Recruitment?

 There are no required documents you have to bring to Recruitment.
 The only mandatory action is that you sign up for Recruitment and pay the Recruitment fee prior to the deadline.
 You also must attend the mandatory Orientation night.
 Letters of Recommendation are optional and purely serve as a prior introduction to the chapters before you get to introduce yourself to them!

 Am I required to live in the sorority house my first year?

 No. We actually encourage our members to live in the dorms and fully enjoy the dorm experience.
 Most women choose to live in their sophomore and continuing years to take full advantage of the beautiful facilities!